Posted on 13 June 2018

 A mock funeral procession has taken place, marking the 1,100th anniversary of the death of Aethelflaed, Lady of the Mercians.

-The funeral re-enactment, in Gloucester, England, was part of a weekend-long series of living history events telling her story.
-The event, on Saturday 9th June 2018, attracted more than 10,000 people to the city centre.
+The funeral re-enactment, in Gloucester, south-west England, was part of a weekend-long series of living history events telling her story.
+The event, on Saturday 9 June 2018, attracted more than 10,000 people to the city centre.
 Local amateur actress Samantha Swinford won a competition to portray the Saxon ruler.